WordPress/blogger-importer/readme.txt

 The importer uses the SimplePie classes to process the data, these in turn use a Simplepie_Sanitize class to remove potentially malicious code from the source data.
 If the php-xml module is not installed then this may result in your entire comment text being stripped out and the error "PHP Warning: DOMDocument not found, unable to use sanitizer" to appear in your logs.

-= The dashboard is reporting that there are 0 comments in blogger =

-This can occur if your blogger blog is set to private.

 = The comments don't have avatars =

-This is a know limitation of the data that is provided from Blogger.
+This is a known limitation of the data that is provided from Blogger.
 The Wordpress system uses Gravatar to provide the images for the comment avatars.
 This relies the email of the person making the comment.
 Blogger does not provide the email address in the data feed so Wordpress does not display the correct images.
 You can manually update or script change to the comment email addresses to work around this issue.

-= How do I diagnose communication issues? =

-If you've got issues with the blogger importer talking to Google then you can use the Core Control plugin to first check that your communication is working with the HTTP Module and if that is all ok then check the HTTP Logging Module to see if any of the remote calls to Google are returning errors.
-Also the OAuth Playground is a good way to test your access to the blogger data. http://googlecodesamples.com/oauth_playground/

-= I'm getting timeouts connecting to Google =

-Try the core control plugin as mentioned above.
-Also you try changing the constant REMOTE_TIMEOUT in the blogger-importer.php file to be a larger number of seconds.

-= Why does it keep stopping? =

-The imported is not expect to stop, so this could be to an incompatibility with another plugin, disable any other plugins and see if the problem persists.
-Also check your error log to see if any error messages have been reported.

 = It does not seem to be processing the images =